codediodeio/sveltefire/README.md

 ### Slot Props

 [Slot props](https://svelte.dev/tutorial/slot-props) **pass data down** to children in the component tree.
 SvelteFire exposes the data you needed for the UI and the reference to performance writes.
 For example, `let:data` is the document data, while `={icecream}` is the variable name you use to reference it in your code.
 Use `ref` to set, update, or delete the document at this path.
-[Slot props](https://svelte.dev/tutorial/slot-props) **pass data down** to children in the component tree.
-SvelteFire exposes the data you needed for the UI and the reference to performance writes.
-For example, `let:data` is the document data, while `={icecream}` is the variable name you use to reference it in your code.
-Use `ref` to set, update, or delete the document at this path.

 ```html